22 October 2019

 Lydia Xynogala is Adjunct Assistant Professor at Columbia University’s School of Architecture, Planning and Preservation.

-New York Foundation for the Arts Award
+Award from the New York Foundation for the Arts (NYFA)

 Lydia Xynogala receives a Fellowship in Architecture, Design and Environmental Sculptures from the New York Foundation for the Arts (NYFA).
 More information at the NYFA website.